-Hamilton City Council is undertaking work on streets in various parts of the city over the next week to address safety issues and meet routine maintenance requirements.
+Hamilton City Council is undertaking work on streets in various parts of the city over the next week to address safety issues and carry out routine maintenance.

-All of this work is weather dependent and may be deferred in the event of rain.
+All this work is weather-dependent and may be deferred in the event of rain.

 Thank you for your patience and understanding while these works are taking place – it is appreciated.

 - Traffic management in place for tree pruning on Forest Lake Rd and Fifth Ave

 The Council’s arborists will be pruning large street trees hanging over properties and traffic lanes between 68 Forest Lake Rd and 132 Forest Lake Rd on Tuesday 12 November and Wednesday 13 November.
 To allow the crew to work safely, there will be short periods, between 9am and 2.30pm, when traffic is under stop/go control.

 On Thursday 14 November, the crew will be working on Fifth Ave, near the Five Cross Roads Roundabout.
 Four street trees near the controlled pedestrian crossing will be removed and replaced in winter 2020.
 For this project, there will be stop/go control between 9am and 2.30pm.

 - Rejuvenation work continues on Arthur Porter Dr

 The rejuvenation work on Arthur Porter Dr has commenced and will take around four weeks to complete.
 The affected section of road runs from Clem Newby Rd through to Te Kowhai Rd East, up to Tasman Rd.
 A road closure is in place, from 6am to 6pm, with a detour via Chalmers Rd and Tasman Rd.
 Footpaths will remain open for pedestrians and cyclists.

 - Changes to pedestrian crossing at Pukete School